matteogobbi/MGSpotyViewController/README.md

 =====================

 Beautiful viewController with a tableView and amazing effects like a viewController in the Spotify app.
+With MGSpotyViewController you can implement several layouts like these:

 <img src="http://www.matteogobbi.it/files-hosting/MGSpotyViewVideo-smaller.gif" alt="MGSpotyViewController Gif" />